argosputnik/languages/README.md

 What started out as a passion for languages that only grew as I travelled and lived outside my own country has grown into the beginnings of what I hope will be a useful project for many people.

 ######NOTE####
 Currently this project is in major production mode.
-Working with transliteration of Latin to Cyrillic scripts.
+Working with transliterations of ISO standard of transliterations in linguistics.

 1. Also will export all the words in the corpuses imported into this project into a postgres database.
 2. then work on more transliterations such as more Syrillic like Serbian, as well as exotic scripts like Georgian (wish me luck!!), as well as others